andres20980/kasten-docs/docs/operating.md

 To recover from a KDR backup using the UI, follow these steps:

 1. On a new cluster, install a fresh Veeam Kasten instance in the same namespace as the original Veeam Kasten instance.
-2. On the new cluster, create a location profile by providing the bucket information and credentials for the object storage location or NFS file storage location where previous Veeam Kasten backups are stored.
+2. On the new cluster, create a location profile by providing the bucket information and credentials for the object storage location or NFS/SMB file storage location where previous Veeam Kasten backups are stored.
 3. On the new cluster, navigate to the Restore Kasten page under the Settings menu in the navigation sidebar.
 4. In the Profile drop-down, select the location profile created in step 3.